hpigot/hpigot.github.io/_posts/2018-02-21-recruitment1.md

       caption:
 ---

 In November we recruited 11 new members into the [Himalayan Makers Guild (HMG)][HMG].
-Taking on new members is an indispensable part of the club's sustainability and this was a great opportunity for the [Team Leaders][] of the club to take ownership of the formation of the club.
-They rose to the task splendidly, deciding on the number of new members, how prospective members would sign-up, the selection process, and finally training the new members to help them integrate into our latest club activities.
+Taking on new members is an indispensable part of the club's sustainability and this was a great opportunity for the [Team Leaders][] to take ownership of the club's future.
+They rose to the task splendidly, deciding on the number of new members, how prospective members would sign-up and be selected, and finally training the new members to help them integrate into our latest club activities.

-Over a period of 2 months after the formation of the club in September, 16 of the original 62 members (26%) have given up their membership.
-Ten of those students were asked to leave the club after missing more than two activities without giving prior notice, which is a condition they each agreed to when signing the [membership expectations][] document.
-Five more resigned from the club before missing more than two activities.
+Over a period of 2 months after the formation of the club in September, 16 of the original 62 members (26%) have left the club.
+Ten of those students were lost their membership after missing more than two activities without giving prior notice, which is a condition they each agreed to when signing the [membership expectations][] document.
+Five more resigned from the club voluntarily before missing more than two activities.
 The gender distribution changed from 60% female to 68% female, and this change was maintained after recruitment[^1].

 ![membershipplot](/images/recruitment1/membershipplot.jpg)

-_A plot of total membership since the formation of the club, which was done just prior to Activity 6.
-New member recruitment was completed in time for Activity 13._
+_A plot of total membership since the formation of the club just prior to Activity 6 on September 16th, 2017.
+New member recruitment was completed in time for Activity 13 on December 16th._

-As boarding students, the children at [SMD school][SMD] follow a daily schedule denoted by bells and the mass movement of their peers.
-Generally, the students are unused to making a commitment outside of their usual schedule.
+The students at [SMD school][SMD] follow a daily schedule denoted by bells and the mass movement of their peers.
+Generally, they are unused to making commitments outside of their usual schedule.
 Committing to a regularly occurring activity is made all the more difficult by events occurring on short notice as special guests visit the school.
 The students also defer to authority with little resistance; if asked by an adult to help with something while on their way to a club activity, they are unlikely to say no. Upholding their commitment to the club is part of the learning experience offered by the Himalayan Makers Guild.

 ## Recruitment Preparation

-To help the team leaders get started with the recruitment process, I asked them 4 questions:
+To help the Team Leaders get started with the recruitment process, I asked them 4 questions:

 1. How many members should we have in the club, in total, if we currently have about 50?
 2. How should students apply to be members?